jpedrosa/sua/docs/Data_Types.md

 Unicode String or some such may not work well in Swift.
 That's also why when converting data to Strings, given that the conversion may fail, we have to support the Optional String type.
 It ensures that if the conversion fails, the program has a chance to recover from it somehow.
-Rather than silencing taking up empty or truncated Strings in case of error.
+Rather than silently taking up empty or truncated Strings in case of error.

 For data, dealing with data in UInt8 format may be more forgiving.
 It's an extra